-Simply, a commodity’s freight class describes its “transportability.”
-To determine the class, four elements are assessed:
+To determine the freight class of a shipment, four elements are assessed:

-After these characteristics are evaluated, the commodity will be grouped into one of 18 freight classes (click the link for a handy chart) ranging from 50 (low) to 500 (high).
+After these characteristics are evaluated, the commodity will be grouped into one of the standard 18 freight classes, which will factor heavily into the cost to ship it.

 - Class 60 (30-35 pounds per cubic foot) – Car parts and accessories, crated machinery, glue, bottled water